guipivoto/TVMazeAndroid/README.md

-# Jobsity Android Challenge
+# TV Maze API with Android

-This project was created as part of the Jobsity selection process.
+This project was created as an exercise to exercise the use of Jetpack Compose

 It consists of an Android application that should list TV series using the [TVMaze API](https://www.tvmaze.com/api "TVMaze API")